 “After months of being snuggled up indoors, the bears have taken their first steps outside, eager to rediscover the world, and we know that many families will be having a similar experience next week as restrictions lift and the Zoo can be safely explored again.
 We have been working so hard getting our 600-acre outdoor site ready for our visitors and we cannot wait to welcome them back.”

-Zookeepers will be hosting a Facebook Live on ZSL Whipsnade Zoo’s Facebook page on Thursday 8 April at 12pm, to give visitors and members an exclusive peek into what the playful brown bear sisters are up to, as well as some Easter-fun with the wolverines and hunting dogs.
+Zookeepers will be hosting a Facebook Live on ZSL Whipsnade Zoo’s Facebook page on Thursday 8 April at 12pm, to give visitors and members an exclusive peek into what the playful brown bear sisters are up to, as well as some Easter-fun with the wolverines and wild dogs.

 Forced closures of Whipsnade and London Zoos have cost ZSL, the international conservation charity behind the Zoo, around £26million.
 Despite the trying circumstances, the Zoo’s keepers, vets and ground-staff have ensured the animals are as well cared-for as ever and its huge outdoor site has extensive safety measures in place to give visitors a world-class wildlife experience from 12 April.